 As a general policy, our board of directors believes that separation of the positions of chairman and chief executive officer reinforces the independence of the board of directors from management, creates an environment that encourages objective oversight of management's performance and enhances the effectiveness of the board of directors as a whole.
 Accordingly, we currently separate the roles of chief executive officer and chairman of the board of directors, with Mr. Albers serving as our president and chief executive officer and Mr. Lynch serving as chairman of the board of directors.
-As president and chief executive officer, Mr. Albers is responsible for setting the strategic direction for our company and the day-to-day leadership and performance of our company, while Mr. Lynch, as chairman of the board of directors, presides over meetings of the board of directors, including executive sessions of the board of directors, and performs oversight responsibilities.
-The board of directors has not appointed a lead independent director.
-Our board of directors has four standing committees that currently consist of, and are chaired by, independent directors.
+As president and chief executive officer, Mr. Albers is responsible for setting the strategic direction for our company and the day-to-day leadership and performance of our company, while Mr. Lynch, as chairman of the board of directors, presides over meetings of the board of directors has not appointed a lead independent director.
 Our board of directors delegates substantial responsibilities to the committees, which then report their activities and actions back to the full board of directors.
 We believe that the independent committees of our board of directors and their chairpersons promote effective independent governance.
 We believe this structure represents an appropriate allocation of roles and responsibilities for our company at this time because it strikes an effective balance between management and independent leadership participation in our board of directors proceedings.